• Skip to primary navigation

 Why you will love this recipe:

-• This sweet potato and pumpkin soup is paleo, dairy free, vegan and Whole30 compliant.
+• This sweet potato and pumpkin soup is healthy, paleo, dairy free, vegan and Whole30 compliant.

-• If you love soup you will also love butternut squash and red pepper soup and carrot and turnip soup.
+If you love root vegetable recipes you will also love butternut squash and red pepper soup, the best honey glazed carrots and parsnips and carrot and turnip soup

 Key ingredients and substitutions: